mittalharshit23/PRODUCT-RECOMMENDATION-SYSTEM/README.md

 ---

-##🧮 How It Works
+## 🧮 How It Works

-1.User selects ID and number of recommendations.
+- User selects ID and number of recommendations.
-2.Hybrid model computes CF and CBF scores for unseen products.
+- Hybrid model computes CF and CBF scores for unseen products.
-3.System blends both scores with adaptive weights (α_CF, α_CBF).
+- System blends both scores with adaptive weights (α_CF, α_CBF).
-4.Explainability module generates textual reasons for each suggestion.
+- Explainability module generates textual reasons for each suggestion.
-5.User feedback (👍 / 👎) is stored in feedback.csv.
+- User feedback (👍 / 👎) is stored in feedback.csv.
-6.Weights adjust automatically in subsequent sessions.
+- Weights adjust automatically in subsequent sessions.

 ## 📊 Evaluation Metrics
 | Metric | Description |